madmurphy/takefive.css/README.md

 # Take five!

-A stand-alone, semantically-consistent, microdata-oriented, pure-CSS slide renderer.
+A semantically-consistent pure-CSS slide renderer

 See: